pramnora/API/README.md

 * https://curl.haxx.se/download.html

-In order to learn more about what are the various *options* available when using cURL; then, open up an MS DOS Prompt window, and, type in:
+In order to learn more about what are the various *options* available when using cURL; then, into the MS DOS Prompt window, type in:

 C:\>curl --help